Unexpecteddonuts/QASMtoQUA/Report.md

 Once function `h` gets control it reads the next menber of the list, which according to QASM systex will always be `;q[n]` where n is the qubit number to which gate `h` must be applied. so the function extracts this number n using `regex`.
 These 'keyword' functions take this number and output the corresponding lines of code for a `Hadamard` gate that would use a prebuilt macro that contains the set of `play()` commands.
 This putput is then written to a file QUA.py

-The QUA.py file that is outputtedd is outputted with the headers:
+The QUA.py file that is outputtedd is outputted with the headers and footers:
 ```
 from qm-qua import *
 class MyClass:
     def QUA:
+         # start QUA
          with program() as output:

+         # end QUA
+      return output
 ```
-These headers allow this file to be standalone python file which we can instantiate in any other file, namely the `wrapper.py`
+These headers and footers allow this file to be standalone python file which we can instantiate in any other file, namely the `wrapper.py`

 ## Example: